nthnmillar/pointcloud-lab/src/lidar_recorder/README.md

 # LiDAR Recorder Package

 A comprehensive ROS2 package for LiDAR point cloud recording, filtering, and conversion.
-This package provides three separate tools for a flexible workflow:
+This package provides multiple tools for flexible workflows:

+1. **LiDAR Recorder** - Records LiDAR data directly to PCD, PLY, and LAZ formats
-1. **Bag Recorder** - Records raw LiDAR data to ROS bag files
+2. **Bag Recorder** - Records raw LiDAR data to ROS bag files
-2. **Bag Filter** - Loads bag files, applies PCL filtering, and saves as PCD
+3. **Bag Filter** - Loads bag files, applies PCL filtering, and saves as PCD
-3. **PCD to LAZ Converter** - Converts PCD files to compressed LAZ format
+4. **PCD to LAZ Converter** - Converts PCD files to compressed LAZ format

 Each tool includes visualization capabilities to monitor the process and verify results.

 ## Features

+- **Direct recording** - Record LiDAR data directly to PCD, PLY, and LAZ formats
 - **Flexible workflow** - Record first, then filter and convert
 - **Real-time recording** to ROS bag files with auto-stop
 - **Advanced filtering** with voxel grid, spatial filtering, and outlier removal
 - **Visualization** at each step using PCL visualizer and RViz
-- **Multiple output formats** - ROS bag, PCD, and LAZ
+- **Multiple output formats** - ROS bag, PCD, PLY, and LAZ
 - **Configurable parameters** for different use cases
 - **Metadata logging** for all operations